 I had a very brief taste of Iceland and fell in love with its wild, rugged beauty, the contrasting textures and colours of the landscape, diversity of experience and the extreme forces of nature.
 The Golden Circle encompassed all of that, and more, in one unforgettable day.

-I’ve put together a little video (below) with some of my Iceland highlights including a helicopter ride over the black sands of Vik and some of the country’s most beautiful landscapes and glaciers.
+Check out my video (below) with some Iceland highlights including a helicopter ride over the black sands of Vik and some of the country’s most beautiful landscapes and glaciers.
 Excuse the wobbly bits – it’s a bit tricky in a helicopter!